List of Cornell University alumni

-This list of Cornell University alumni includes notable graduates, non-graduate former students, and current students of Cornell University.
-Cornell counted 245,027 living alumni as of August 2008.
-Its alumni includes 25 recipients of National Medal of Science and National Medal of Technology and Innovation combined, 36 MacArthur Fellows, 34 Marshall Scholars and 31 Rhodes Scholars, 242 elected members of the National Academy of Sciences, 201 elected members of the National Academy of Engineering, 190 plus heads of higher learning institutions in the United States and around the world, and Cornell is the only university in the world with three female winners of unshared Nobel Prizes among its graduates (Pearl S. Buck, Barbara McClintock, and Toni Morrison).
-Many alumni maintain university ties through Homecoming's reunion weekend, through Cornell Magazine, and through the Cornell Club of New York.
-In 2005, Cornell ranked No. 3 nationwide for gifts and bequests from alumni.
-Alumni are known as Cornellians, many of whom are noted for their accomplishments in public, professional, and corporate life.
+This list of Cornell University alumni includes notable graduates, non-graduate former students, and current students of Cornell University, an Ivy League university whose main campus is in Ithaca, New York.

+Alumni are known as Cornellians, and many are noted for their accomplishments in public, professional, and corporate life.
+The school's alumni include 25 recipients of National Medal of Science and National Medal of Technology and Innovation combined, 38 MacArthur Fellows, 34 Marshall Scholars, 31 Rhodes Scholars, 249 elected members of the National Academy of Sciences, 201 elected members of the National Academy of Engineering, and over 190 heads of higher learning institutions.
+Cornell is the only university in the world with three female winners of unshared Nobel Prizes among its graduates: Pearl S. Buck, Barbara McClintock, and Toni Morrison.

-Fictional alumni have been portrayed in several films, television shows, and books.
-Characters include Andy Bernard of The Office, Natalie Keener of Up in the Air, Tom Kirkman of Designated Survivor, Christina Pagniacci of Any Given Sunday, and Shane Patton of HBO's The White Lotus.
+As of 2006, Cornell had over 250,000 living alumni.
+Many alumni maintain university ties through the university's homecoming.
+Its alumni magazine is Cornell Magazine.
+In Manhattan, the university maintains the Cornell Club of New York for alumni.
+In 2005, Cornell ranked third nationally among universities and colleges in philanthropic giving by its alumni.